 All we have now are old photographs and scarce first-hand accounts of what it was like to sit in a nondescript den in America's Chinatowns and let the opium take hold — but maybe that's for the better.

-Next, check out these photos of New York's turn-of-the-century immigrant slums.
+After going inside the opium dens of the Victorian era, check out these photos of New York's turn-of-the-century immigrant slums.
 Then, have a look at these images by renowned journalist Frank Carpenter of people around the world at the turn of the 20th century.